Get Ahead in Your Career Without Working Harder: Why Brown-Nosers Succeed

 There are many negative terms for a person who flatters and fawns to gain an advantage: brown-noser, bootlicker, ass-kisser, shoe shiner, teacher's pet.
 When I was a teenager, my friends and I were sickened by kids who'd butter up the teachers for better grades or suck up to the coaches for more playing time.
 We felt their behavior was calculating and manipulative.
 We also saw that it worked.
 In fact, studies show that employees who flatter their bosses have a greater chance of being promoted, getting a raise, and receiving better ratings than those who rely on hard work alone.
 So if I were to meet up with those brown-nosers at our 30 year high school reunion, I'd probably come face-to-face with individuals who had rapidly climbed the ladder of success and were now comfortably perched on top.

 The expression, “Flattery will take you nowhere or everywhere,” is a reminder that compliments should be doled out artfully.
 Otherwise, they seem insincere, hollow, and even sleazy.
 While some individuals are naturals at giving praise, most of us need practice to feel comfortable doing it.
 We also need to know what works best with our particular employer.
-By observing my brown-nosing colleagues, I discovered three strategies that always scored brownie points with our boss:
+By observing my brown-nosing colleagues, I discovered three strategies that always score brownie points with our boss.

 Strategy #2: Strategic Advice Seekers

 Going to your boss for advice is one of the best ways to win her favor.
 Because my dad complained when workers pounced on him with their problems, I'd always been reluctant to call upon bosses for support.
 I thought asking for help would be viewed as a sign of weakness– an indication that I was incapable of handling the situation on my own.
 I always believed it best to stay out of my employer's hair, but I was wrong.